 Compression garments may make skin infections and irritations worse.
 This is due to friction against the skin caused by pulling the 15 mmHg to 20 mmHg, 20 mmHg to 25 mmHg, or 20 mmHg to 30 mmHg knee high hosiery on and off.

 The close-fitting fabric can also prevent airflow or trap sweat near the skin.
-If you have a medical condition, it is always best to consult with your primary care doctor before buying compression garments.
+If you have a medical condition, it is always best to consult with your primary care doctor before buying wide calf compression socks.

-To enjoy the full benefit of your wide-leg compression socks and ensure a comfy fit, you’ll want to keep the following in mind as you shop for a pair.
+To enjoy the full benefit of your wide calf compression socks and ensure a comfy fit, you’ll want to keep the following in mind as you shop for a pair.
 To find compression hose your legs will love, look for these features:

 Compression garments are classified as either non-gradient or gradient.
 Non-gradient medical hosiery exerts an equal amount of pressure down the leg.
 Consequently, they don’t enhance blood flow.

 Instead, look for graduated styles of compression sleeves or compression hosiery.
 The gradient compression will begin snug at your ankle, easing off the pressure as they rise up your leg.